Multiple Choice Bible Quiz about Moses the Lawgiver

 What physical ailment did Moses have?

 a.
-Moses limped.
+Moses had poor eyesight.

 b.
 He had a speech disorder.